vedph/cadmus_tgr_app/README.md

 ### 1.1.1

 - 2022-11-29: detached from Itinera.
-Models and services from itinera core were copied into tgr core.
+Models and services from itinera core were copied into TGR core.
 Segnatures were copied into parts.
 All library versions bumped by their minor number.
 - 2022-11-11: upgraded Angular and thesaurus related libraries.